-London attack: ISIS claims follower was behind rampage
+London attack: Khalid Masood named as perpetrator

 She said the police officer who was killed in the attack, PC Keith Palmer, was "every inch a hero and his actions will never be forgotten."

-May said Wednesday's attacker was born in Britain and was investigated "some years ago" in relation to concerns about "violent extremism."
-But he was not part of the "current intelligence picture."

 May said the current threat level for Britain -- which has been at severe, the second highest, for some time -- would not be raised to critical because there was no specific intelligence that an attack was imminent.

 Since 2013, police, security and intelligence agencies have successfully disrupted 13 separate terrorist plots in Britain, she said.
 "We know the threat from Islamist terrorism is very real.
-But while the public should remain utterly vigilant they should not -- and will not -- be cowed by this threat," she said.
+But while the public should remain utterly vigilant they should not -- and will not -- be cowed by this threat."

+A tweet from ISIS-affiliated news agency Amaq said the attacker was "a soldier" of ISIS, inspired by its message.
+However, ISIS has provided no evidence for any direct links to the assailant, whom it did not name.

 CNN Terrorism Analyst Paul Cruickshank said the language used by ISIS asserting the attack was by one of its "soldiers" did not necessarily mean the group was claiming direct connections to the attacker.
 This phrasing has been used in the past by the group for attacks ISIS believes it helped inspire, he said.